jerry955071/NanoPreP/docs/source/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This step is activated with :code:`--trim_adapter`.
-It removes flanking (5' and/or 3') adapter/primer sequences from the output reads.
+It trims adapter/primer sequences from the output reads.

 .. note::